Learn how to make heart hair bows for Valentine’s Day with a conversation candy theme! These are so cute and perfect for the holidays.

 What do you think of these DIY hair bows?
 If you make them, let me know in the comments!

 Plus I have another post for you to save – these Christmas hair bows.
 I’m not sure if the hearts or the peppermints are cuter!
-Learn how to make them by clicking below:
+I’d also love for you to check out these other ideas: